espocrm/espocrm/README.md

 ### Why EspoCRM?

 * **Open-source transparency**.
 EspoCRM’s source code is open and accessible, so anyone can inspect it and see how data is being managed within the CRM.
 * **Customization freedom**.
-You can develop features and create custom fields, layouts, and buttons to make the CRM fit your specific needs.
+You can develop features and create custom entities, fields, layouts, and buttons to make the CRM fit your specific needs.
-* **Clean interface**.
-EspoCRM has a clean and minimalistic design that is easy to navigate and has a short learning curve.
+* **Clean user interface**.
+EspoCRM has a clean, uncluttered and minimalistic user inteface that is easy to navigate and has a short learning curve.
 * **Straightforward REST API**.
 It can be easily integrated with other applications using a well-documented REST API.

 ### Who is EspoCRM for?